jdriselvato/3DS-Homebrew-development/README.md

 $ cxitool test.3dsx test.cia
 ```

+NOTE: cxitool is for converting .3dsx files to .xci the original documentation I found was wrong.
+You can't convert to .cia with it.
+Read below on how to actually use cxitool

 ### Creating a QRCode for FBI

-Since `cxitool` make the cia, I don't think we need to worry about the second tool `makerom` as I don't want a `.cxi` file.

 One of the most amazing features of 3DS custom firmware and the app that have been released are the ease of installing software.
 I must not be the only one who is annoyed with unscrewing and transfering files to the MicroSD card.
 Someone on the FBI team had the clever idea use the 3DS camera to use QR codes to download remote CIA files and install them directly to the device.
 This is how we'll quickly be able to test compiled apps on the device.